jetfirephp/validator/readme.md

 ### Custom Message

-You can set your custom messages for alidation.
+You can set your custom messages for validation.
 You have to pass an array in second argument of `\JetFire\Validator\Validator::validate` :

 ```php
 $response = \JetFire\Validator\Validator::validatePost([